viewdo/x-ui/packages/docs/src/pages/services/elements/actions.md

 # Elements Actions

-The Elements Action Listener is configured to handle commands raised through [Actions Bus](/actions/event-bus).
+The Elements Action Listener is configured to handle commands raised through the [actions system](/actions).

 Topic: `elements`